marina601/discover-malta/TESTING.md

               -      if reviews['average'] is not None:
               -          avg = float(reviews['average'])
               -     return avg`
-    - If there is no star rating for this trip, the star icon is set to default black colour and message displays there is "no rating yet"
+    - If there is no star rating for this trip, the star icon is set to default black colour and the message displays there is "no rating yet"
-    - If the trip is family friendly a child icon is displayed, if the trip is not set to be family friendly no icon is displayed.
+    - If the trip is family-friendly a child icon is displayed, if the trip is not set to be family-friendly no icon is displayed.
     - Call to action button "More Info", on hover changes colour and when clicked directs the user to trip details page.
     - Open dev tools in Google Chrome and inspect each card image, confirm each image contains an `alt` attribute